maxgio92/notes/content/notes/program-execution-environment.md

 Title: The program execution environment
 ---

+CPU profiling allows us to analyze the program's performance, identify bottlenecks, and optimize its efficiency.

 Have you ever wondered what happens behind the scenes when you run a program and how to account CPU time to the actual program functions?
-And even more, how to write such a program a
+And even more, how to write such a tool to profile the program?

+Even though great open-source projects provide continuous profiling with a vast support for compiled, JITed, and interpreted, languages, with or without debug info, with or without frame pointers, etc., don't be discouraged!

+Writing your own can be a fantastic learning experience.
+Building your own profiler offers a unique challenge and the satisfaction of unlocking powerful performance analysis tools.

 This blog series will embark on a journey to give you the basics for writing a program profiler.

-In this first episode, we'll explore the main concepts of a program execution environment, and we'll dig into how the CPU executes a program and keeps track of the execution.
-It will show how the tracking data is stored and available for profiling the running program.

-In this first episode, we'll set the stage by exploring the inner workings of a program's execution environment.
-We'll uncover how the CPU executes code, all while keeping track of each step.
-Finally, we'll delve into how this tracking data is stored and becomes the key to unlocking the secrets of a program's performance through profiling.

 In this first episode, we'll establish the foundation by exploring the program execution environment.
-We'll delve into the intricate CPU dance between the CPU and your code, where instructions are fetched and executed.
-But the CPU doesn't just blindly follow orders; it meticulously keeps track of this execution flow.
-We'll discover how this data is stored and becomes the raw material for profiling.
+We'll dig into how the CPU executes a program and keeps track of the execution flow.
+Finally, we'll discover how this tracking data is stored and becomes the key to unlocking the profiling primitives.

+So, buckle up and get ready to explore the fascinating world of program profiling!
+This series will equip you with the knowledge to not only understand how programs run but also how to optimize them for peak performance.

 ## Introduction